Consultation

 The Wikipedia page on accuracy offers a good overview of the various aspects.

-Assessment accuracy refers to the degree of agreement between a property valuation and the actual market value.
+Valuation accuracy refers to the degree of alignment between a property's valuation and its actual market value.
 It is crucial for informed investment decisions and risk minimisation.

-High assessment accuracy enables realistic risk assessments, serves as a basis for quality control and provides reliable data for market analysis.
+High valuation accuracy enables realistic risk assessments, serves as a basis for quality control, and provides reliable data for market analysis.
 It is essential for property investors, banks, and private owners.

 How does accuracy differ from precision?

-Accuracy describes how close a measurement is to the true value, while precision indicates how repeatable the results are.
-High assessment accuracy requires both.
+Accuracy describes how close a measurement is to the true value, while precision indicates how reproducible the results are.
+High valuation accuracy requires both.

-What role do standards play in assessment accuracy?
+What role do standards play in valuation accuracy?

-Adhering to established standards such as DIN ISO 5725 and VIM is essential to ensure the comparability and reliability of measurements and to minimise systematic errors.
+Adhering to established standards such as DIN ISO 5725 and VIM is essential for ensuring the comparability and reliability of measurements and minimising systematic errors.

-How can AI contribute to improving assessment accuracy?
+How can AI contribute to improving valuation accuracy?

-AI-supported research processes enable faster and more detailed analysis of data, while network analyses help identify megatrend areas.
+AI-driven research processes allow for faster and more detailed data analysis, while network analyses help identify mega-trend areas.
 Systemic coding is used for trend identification.

-To improve assessment accuracy, the standardisation of processes, the use of technology, and continuous improvement are important.
+To improve valuation accuracy, the standardisation of processes, use of technology, and continuous improvement are important.
 Clear guidelines and the automation of measurements play a central role.

-How important is source criticism for accurate assessments?
+How important is source criticism for accurate valuations?